 There are multiple categories of print.
 They are the First, Steel, Silver, and Gold Wyverian Prints.
 The higher tier the material you want to create, the higher rarity print you need to use.
 Gold Wyverian Prints are what you’ll need to obtain monster gems, and, currently, the only way to get those are by completing the weekly limited bounties.
 It’s worth grinding out those quests for the ability to make the gem of your choice, though.

-The First Wyverian Ritual in Monster Hunter: World allows you to convert Streamstones and old decorations to re-roll up to three new decorations.
-Streamstones determine which level of ritual you want to complete.
-So the bigger the ritual, the more rare the Streamstone you need.
+The First Wyverian Ritual in Monster Hunter: World allows you to convert Streamstones and old decorations to effectively “re-roll” up to three new decorations.
+The Streamstones themselves determine which level of ritual you want to complete.
+So the bigger the ritual, the rarer the quality Streamstone you need.
 You also need “Melding Points.”
 This special currency is easy to come by.
-You just need to trade in random junk to the Elder Melder to use as fuel in the process.
+You just need to trade in random decorations to the Elder Melder to use as fuel in the process!

-There are three Wyverian Ritual options available: Coral Concoction, Strange Stream, and Spicy Spire.
+There are three Wyverian Ritual options available: Spire Sorcery, Coral Concoction, and Strange Stream.